Charles Schwab 401k Plan Overview

 - Fax

-- Website upload (use the Messages icon in the upper-right corner)
+- Website upload (look for the Messages icon in the upper-right corner)

 Software and Trading Tools

-After your 401k account is active, it has access to the same resources as other Schwab accounts, including:
+Once the 401k account is up and running, it will have access to the same resources that other Schwab accounts have.
+These digital tools include:

-- An easy-to-use website with educational and research tools
+- User-friendly website with lots of useful educational and research materials

 - Web-based trading platform (thinkorswim)